 Another reason to book a tour with an outdoor guide is if you’re visiting a place for the first time.
 Instead of spending countless hours researching, planning, and navigating, hire a guide instead.
 If you enjoy the process of planning for adventures, read our blog for tips from determining your adventure budget to preparing for hiccups.

 Bonus: you’ll still get beautiful views, an epic experience, and avoid the crowds.

 2. Guides Can Offer Activity Expertise And Personalization

 While it might seem glamorous to teach yourself, it’s much safer (and faster) to learn from outdoor guides.
 Alternatively, there are those who decide not to do an activity they’re interested in because they have no one to go with.

-If you’ve never rock climbed before or have no one to join you, guides can teach you the basics, rope systems, climbing techniques, and even walk you through routes.
+If you’ve never rock climbed before or have no one to join you, rock climbing guides can teach you the basics, rope systems, climbing techniques, and even walk you through routes.

 Under the experience of guides, you’ll pick up tips and good habits through their instruction.
 Guides know what equipment to bring and how to use it.
 They can suggest everything from what outerwear to pack to how much water and food to bring.

 Going at it alone, especially if you’re not from the area, means figuring out all the necessary climbing equipment, safety measures, and determining an accessible route.
 Plus, you won’t have the encouragement of a guide when the climb gets challenging.

 Also, guides can personalize the day and activity for you and your needs.
 Their familiarity with the area means they can match a route with your ability level.